nastyh/GridSearchHelper/README.md

 ## 1. Summary
-When working on a supervised ML problem, users often come to a point when they need to test and compare several models; find the most optimal parameters for these models (usually via [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV)); retrain the models using the optimal parameters.
+When working on a supervised ML problem, users often come to a point when they need to run and compare several models; find the most optimal parameters for these models (usually via [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV)); retrain the models using the optimal parameters.
 Unfortunately, a combination of [Pipeline and FeatureUnion](https://scikit-learn.org/0.18/modules/pipeline.html) doesn't allow to do grid search for several models and access the optimal parameters in one step.
 This package addresses the problem and allows to pass models and parameters as dictionaries:
 ```
 models = {'regression': LinearRegression(),\